 Guest Speakers: Heather Ellis Cucolo & Michael L. Perlin

-This webinar will explore therapeutic jurisprudence, an approach to law that aims to positively impact the psychological well-being of the accused person.
+This webinar explores therapeutic jurisprudence, an approach to law that aims to positively impact the psychological well-being of the accused person.
 The case for therapeutic jurisprudence is particularly strong when we consider questions about how society treats individuals with severe mental illness diagnoses and intellectual disabilities.

 How does society “make the punishment fit the crime” when the circumstances are complicated and what available approaches might be better?